Tour de France Betting Odds

 There’s no question that Dumoulin has the quality to win the Tour de France.
 He’s younger than both Thomas and Froome, and thanks to his amazing time-trial abilities, he’ll wear the yellow jersey sooner or later.
 If you think it’ll happen this year, Dumoulin’s odds will bring you a great return.

 Can Richie Porte Win His First Grand Tour?

 Australian rider Richie Porte never had any major success in the Grand Tours.
 He won one individual stage at the Tour de France last year and won the young rider classification at the Giro d’Italia back in 2010.
 Apart from those wins, he never won a Tour de France or Vuelta a Espana.
 Still, he’s considered a dangerous opponent who can win a place on the podium or even win a Grand Tour event with a bit of luck.

 For the 2019 Tour de France, Porte has been given odds of 31/4 at Ole777, Fun88, and 10Bet.
-Only bet365 is giving the Australian odds of 8/1, which aren’t that different.
+Only bet365 is giving the Australian odds.
 Those odds don’t make Porte a major favourite, but should Froome, Thomas, and Dumoulin fail to perform at their best, expect Richie Porte to mount a title challenge.